justinjoco/iam-system/README.md

 7. Callback path puts the access token into session storage

 Client app features:
+- User account page
+- Org chart
-- Add, update, or delete users
+    - Users with direct reports can add, update, or delete users in their reports
-- Create, update, delete roles and permissions
-- Grant, update, or revoke permissions of users
+    - Users with direct reports can demote/promote permission roles, with self-balancing
+    - Users can view user accounts of the entire org
+    - Users can only see the permissions of themselves and their direct reports

+Role hierarchy (from lowest to highest) with respect to access management:
+- Individual contributor
+- Manager
+- Director
+- Vice president
+- C-suite
+- Chief information officer (super admin -> can add, update, and delete any user)